Managing Live Dashboards

 Choose the Duplicate option from the action menu.

-Duplicating a dashboard opens the new, duplicate copy with an automatically generated name.
+Duplicating a dashboard opens a new duplicate copy with an automatically generated name.

 Exporting an existing dashboard